7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 - `Inbound port rules Tab -> add inbound port rule -> Configure`
 - `Outbound port rules Tab -> add outbound port rule -> Configure`

+####  Azure DNS

+Create DNS zones
+`Search -> DNS zones`

+To delegate your domain to Azure DNS:
+1. Identify your DNS name server - for each zone Azure DNS allocated DNS server from each pool and authoritative `NS` (or _Name server_) records in your DNS zone.
+	1. Find with Azure Portal
+2. Update your parent domain  - each registar has their own DNS management tools
+	1. Go to your registrar's (third-party domain registrar, company where domain was registered) DNS management page.
+	2. Find the existing `NS` records for your parent domain.
+	3. Replace the existing `NS` records with the `NS` records created for your domain by Azure DNS.
+		-  Remember to include a trailing period `..` at the end of the address
+		- Always copy **all** DNS name server `NS` records for your domain to the parent domain
+3. Delegate subdomains (optional)
+	1. Go to the parent DNS zone for your domain in the Azure portal.
+	2. Find the existing `NS` records for your parent domain.
+	3. Create new `NS` records for your child DNS zone (subdomain).

+Create record set or Child zone
+`Search -> DNS zones -> Search $DNSzone -> + Record Set | + Child Zone

+Common pattern - name resolution for multiple networks, where one is focused on registration and the other resolution.
+`Vnet1 = Registration <-> Azure Private DNS zone records <-> Vnet2 = Resolution`

 ## AzCopy